LEARNAcademy/student-application/README.md

 1. Gitmoji that represents the main objective of the PR

+- :lipstick: Adds or fixes UI
+- :bulb: Adds or updates code comments
+- :wrench: Adds or updates config files
+- :memo: Adds or updates documentation
+- :heavy_plus_sign: Adds or updates dependencies
+- :seedling: Adds or updates seed files or mock data
+- :white_check_mark: Adds or updates tests
 - :bug: Bug
+- :pencil2: Fix typos
+- :technologist: Improve developer experience
+- :truck: Move or rename files or resources
 - :sparkles: New feature
-- :memo: Update documentation
-- :lipstick: Adds or fixes UI
+- :recycle: Refactor code
+- :mute: Remove console logs
 - :iphone: Responsive design
-- :recycle: Refactor code
-- :pencil2: Fix typos
-- :truck: Move or rename files or resources
 - :construction: Work in progress
-- :white_check_mark: Adds or updates tests
-- :bulb: Add or update code comments
-- :seedling: Add or update seed files or mock data
-- :technologist: Improve developer experience
-- :mute: Remove console logs
-- :wrench: Add or update config files

 2. Ticket ID within brackets: `[2]`
 3. Brief description of the content, should be similar to the branch and ticket name